Concurrent Alcohol and Painkiller Abuse

 Regardless of whether you begin taking painkillers legitimately or illegally, you still have the potential to become addicted.
 Abusing painkillers alone produces wide-ranging negative effects; adding alcohol to the mix only serves to worsen them.
-Those struggling with a co-occurring addiction to prescription drugs and alcohol should seek addiction treatment immediately.
+Those struggling with co-occurring addictions to prescription drugs and alcohol should seek treatment immediately.

 The next step after supervised detox is addiction treatment.
 This may take place in an inpatient or an outpatient environment.
-Many people struggling with addiction to multiple substances prefer to get help in a residential treatment environment that treats co-occurring addictions, because it provides a safe place away from daily temptations and compulsions to use, along with 24/7 care.
+Many people struggling with addictions to multiple substances prefer to get help in residential treatment environments that treat co-occurring or dual diagnosis addictions, because they provide safe places away from daily temptations and compulsions to use, along with 24/7 care.
 Inpatient treatment centers provide a patient with the ability to focus solely on his or her recovery without having to cope with outside triggers and stressors.

-Twelve-step programs—like Alcoholics Anonymous and Pills Anonymous—have also shown an enormous amount of success in the recovery of those suffering from alcohol and drug abuse.
+12-Step programs—like Alcoholics Anonymous and Pills Anonymous—have also shown an enormous amount of success in helping in the recovery of those suffering from alcohol and drug abuse.
 These programs are free to join and provide members with a supportive and encouraging environment in which they can share experiences associated with addiction.

 Statistics for Alcohol and Painkillers

 According to the Substance Abuse and Mental Health Services Administration (SAMHSA):